youssef-imlyhen/WordTrainer/README.md

 https://user-images.githubusercontent.com/71871551/180742353-c801bb7a-1b37-4bac-9b0d-bfffc1640962.mp4

-Based on the fact, that there are a limited number of words people use daily.
-My idea was to find lists of the most common words and sentences in a language, then write a simple web app that will send random words to test on.
+Based on the fact, that in every language there is a small set of words and phrases that correspond to a large percentage of daily used language.
+My idea was to find these lists, then write a simple web app that will send random words to test on.

 Implemented that with a simple Express REST API with a function that parses the lists, and depending on the route, it sends a random small list to the front-end app, which requires you to translate some words or sentences.
 I implemented it using HTML, CSS, and vanilla JavaScript.